UMCollab/ODM/README.md

 * OneDrive filenames can be up to 400 characters in length, while most Unix filesystems only allow 255 bytes.
-If ODM encounters a filename or path component that is more than 255 bytes, it keeps the filename as long as possible and adds leading directory components containing the rest of the original filename.
+If ODM encounters a filename or path component that is more than 255 bytes it chunks the excess characters into leading directory components.

 * OneNote files can be downloaded via the OneDrive API, but they do not have an associated hash and do not reliably report the actual download size via the